-It is highly recommended that you find an experienced attorney with prior DUI experience to represent you in court.
-An attorney that focuses on New York DUI cases will help you build a strong defense by collecting and presenting all the appropriate evidence in your favor.
+It is highly recommended that you find an experienced attorney with prior DWI experience to represent you in court.
+An attorney that focuses on New York DWI cases will help you build a strong defense by collecting and presenting all the appropriate evidence in your favor.
 He/she can seriously raise your odds of winning the case.

 Arguing constitutional violations and challenging Blood Alcohol levels are two examples of the many strategies employed by our attorneys.
 We are careful to review police reports systematically to ensure that there are no lapses in procedure.
 We request full disclosure of the device used to conduct the test, the personnel maintaining the device, and the lab certification.

 Different errors can be discovered during the examination of the case that may help the attorney build a strong defense such as:

 - Police Officer may not have a “reasonable cause” to pull over your car.

 - Insufficient Evidence to request a Blood Alcohol Test (BAC)

 - Errors in the blood and breath intoxication tests.

 - Test results spoiled by contaminated